give-india/frontend-developer-challenge/README.md

 ### Bonus

-- Allow the user to remove and reorder items in the playlist.
+- Allow the user to remove and reorder items in the playlist.(User Remove is implemented and reorder is not implemented)
 - Sync different versions of the application.
 If the application is open across two tabs, both must be in sync for all activities.
-For e.g adding/removing/forwarding a song on any one, should update both of them.
+For e.g adding/removing/forwarding a song on any one, should update both of them.(If the user opens a new tab the copy of the existing is created sync is not implemented)

 ### Deliverables
 - Create a fork of this repository